-What goes through your mind when you hear the word Africa?
+What goes through your mind when you hear the word, Africa?
 I’m sure that for most people, including fellow Africans, they think of it as a place where nothing good can come from.
-Foreigners have often referred to Africa as a black continent, not because the inhabitants are black but because of the persistent problems emanating from the continent.
+Foreigners have often referred to Africa as a black continent, not because the inhabitants are black but because of the persistent problems of Africa.
 However, the problems facing Africa do not arise from nature.
 The problems are man-made but not by Africans themselves.
 Furthermore, the so-called African problems are more of perceptions than the reality on the ground.
-Until and unless the Africans themselves understand that their problems are created by those they trust to offer help, not much will change for this great continent.
+Until and unless Africans themselves understand that their problems are created by those they trust to offer help, not much will change for this great continent.
 In this article, we’ll be looking at some of these difficult problems facing Africa today.

 1. Endless Poverty